temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 This configuration enables the user to select all the required principle products along with the target stage to which they will be promoted after a successful factory run.
 In addition, the user can select the Test Components along with the target stage if they need promotion as well.
 ![factory-promotion-configuration](./images/factory-promotion-configuration.png)

+> [!Note]
->Note: it is not mandatory to fill in the Tests to Promote field and the associated Select target stage for Tests from the right side.
+ > It is not mandatory to fill in the Tests to Promote field and the associated Select target stage for Tests from the right side.